 Spicewood is a small town of around 2000 that is about 30 minutes from Austin and nested in the hill country and bordered by Lake Travis and the Pedernales River.
 Spicewood is best known as the home of Willie Nelson but it's also home to:

-After getting the motorhome settled in at Pace Bend RV Park (read our review of Pace Bend RV Park which is a perfect location to camp and explore all that Spicewood and the surrounding Texas hill country have to offer), we unhooked the Jeep and drove less than a mile to Briarcliff Bistro & Bacon Bar to meet my brother and his wife for brunch.
+After getting the motorhome settled in at Pace Bend RV Park (read our review of Pace Bend RV Park) which is a perfect location to camp and explore all that Spicewood and the surrounding Texas hill country have to offer), we unhooked the Jeep and drove less than a mile to Briarcliff Bistro & Bacon Bar (now closed) to meet my brother and his wife for brunch.
 What a fantastic spot - good food, unique Bloody Mary's, and live music on their outdoor patio under the trees.
 Briarcliff Bistro makes some outstanding Bloody Mary's for brunch - for example, here are a couple of the 7 Bloody Mary's that they offer:

 Wow - I tried two of the 7 (the Bacon Bloody Mary and the Breakfast Martini) while we listened to Todd Westbrook playing guitar and singing under the trees - he's got a fantastic voice and was a joy to listen too!
 After two Bloody Marys I was ready to forgo golf, have a couple more Bloodies, and enjoy the music and pleasant afternoon.